CharlesMbillo/RentRoll/README.md

 3. **Dashboard Navigation**: Use the sidebar to access different features based on your role
 4. **Room Matrix**: View and manage property status through the interactive room grid
 5. **Tenant Management**: Add, edit, and assign tenants to rooms
-6. **Payment Processing**: Process payments through M-Pesa integration
+6. **Payment Processing**: Process payments through the unified payment system (Jenga, M-Pesa, COOP)
+7. **Provider Health**: Monitor payment provider status and capabilities through the admin dashboard

 ## API Endpoints